Access - IP / Internet Digital Audio Codec

 Mic / line switchable with software-selectable 12V phantom power

-Input five can be software-configured as a producer cue channel
+Input 5 can be software-configured as a producer cue channel

 Audio Controls